captainbrosset/patrickbrosset.com/content/articles/alignment-in-grid-lanes.md

 * To align a column-orientation grid lanes layout along the stacking axis, use `align-*`.
 * To align a row-orientation grid lanes layout along the stacking axis, use `justify-*`.

 Said differently, use `align-*` to align vertically, and `justify-*` to align horizontally.
 Hey, that's the same as for grid axis alignment!
-So, again, assuming left-to-right, top-to-bottom writing mode, alwauys use `align-*` to align vertically, and `justify-*` to align horizontally.
+So, again, assuming left-to-right, top-to-bottom writing mode, always use `align-*` to align vertically, and `justify-*` to align horizontally.

 ### Aligning the entire layout